-The Center's Junior Faculty Research Development Awards, or seed grants, jump-start ideas and help researchers build careers in women's health and sex and gender differences research.
-Our funding, mentoring, trainings, networking, and biostatistical support make it possible for junior researchers to obtain crucial pilot data and become independent investigators, effectively positioning them to secure future funding.
+The Ludeman Center's Early-Career Faculty Research Development Awards, or seed grants, jump-start ideas and help researchers build careers in women's health and sex and gender differences research.
+Our funding, mentoring, trainings, networking and biostatistical support make it possible for early-career researchers to obtain crucial pilot data and become independent investigators, effectively positioning them to secure future funding.

-The one-year seed grants are awarded annually through peer review to exceptional faculty members and fellows conducting research focused on women's health or sex and/or gender differences in the underlying mechanisms, diagnosis, treatment or management of cardiovascular disease, diabetes, or the intersection of physical and mental health.
+The one-year seed grants are awarded annually through peer-review to exceptional faculty members and fellows conducting research focused on women's health or sex and gender differences in the underlying mechanisms, diagnosis, treatment or management of cardiovascular disease, diabetes, or the intersection of physical and mental health.
 Each seed grant is typically $25,000, with $50,000 grants periodically awarded for multi-disciplinary research projects.

-All awardees become part of the Center's researcher network with ample opportunity for interaction, participation, and interdisciplinary collaboration.
-Awardees especially benefit from career development mentoring by our Center's faculty leadership , support in translating research and communicating findings to professional and lay audiences, and tailored trainings on academic skills and career advancement.
+All awardees become part of the Ludeman Center's researcher network with ample opportunity for interaction, participation, and interdisciplinary collaboration.
+Awardees especially benefit from career development mentoring by the Ludeman Center's faculty leadership , support in translating research and communicating findings to professional and lay audiences, and tailored trainings on academic skills and career advancement.

 Applications are due June 9, 2023 by 5pm MT.